sondalex/cliriculum/README.md

   1) `contact`: gets generated from JSON file: `--contact=<your JSON file for contact details>`
   2) `description`: gets generated from markdown file `--description=<your description.md>`

+  Sidebar supports one page only.
+The colour is continued to next pages.

 Additional metadata:

 * dates.json: A JSON file with keys matching titles ids defining a start and end information.
 During rendering the dates are added to the top of the paragraph of the level two headings with matching id.